Special routes of U.S. Route 13: Camden alternate route

-Dover, DE alternate route
+Dover alternate route

 U.S. Route 13 Alternate (US 13 Alt.) is a 3.86 mi alternate route of US 13 that passes through the downtown area of the city of Dover in Kent County, Delaware.
 The route's southern terminus is at US 13 in Rodney Village; this intersection has no access from southbound US 13 Alt. to northbound US 13.
 From here, the alternate route heads north on South Governors Avenue, a three-lane road with a center left-turn lane.
 The road passes homes to the west and businesses to the east, entering Dover at the Webbs Lane intersection.
 The route curves northeast past more commercial establishments prior to bending north and crossing Puncheon Run, passing through residential areas with a few businesses.
 US 13 Alt. heads into more commercial areas and passes to the west of Bayhealth Hospital, Kent Campus, where it bends to the north-northwest.
 At this point, the route loses the center turn lane and becomes a two-lane undivided road.
 The road heads into downtown Dover, where it intersects West Loockerman Street.
 The route becomes lined with homes before it crosses DE 8.
 Past this intersection, US 13 Alt. becomes North Governors Avenue and passes to the west of the Delaware State University Downtown campus before it continues through residential areas.
 The route splits from North Governors Avenue and heads northeast on Governors Boulevard to an intersection with Walker Road and North State Street.
 At this intersection, US 13 Alt. turns north onto four-lane undivided North State Street and crosses Silver Lake.
 The road heads into business areas and gains a center left-turn lane while it carries two northbound lanes and one southbound lane.
 US 13 Alt. reaches its northern terminus at an intersection with US 13 and Leipsic Road near Dover Motor Speedway and the Bally's Dover hotel, casino, and harness racetrack; this intersection has no access from northbound US 13 to southbound US 13 Alt.
 The portion of the route between North State Street/Walker Road and the northern terminus at US 13 in Dover is part of the Harriet Tubman Underground Railroad Byway, a Delaware Byway.
 US 13 Alt. has an annual average daily traffic count ranging from a high of 14,324 vehicles at the northern terminus at US 13 to a low of 5,311 vehicles at the Walker Road intersection.
-None of US 13 Alt. is part of the National Highway System.

 State Street through Dover was originally designated as part of US 13 in 1926, while Governors Avenue became part of a realigned US 13 in 1930 after it was reconstructed.
 In 1937, the narrow crossing of Silver Lake was replaced with a new, wider bridge.
 In April 1952, US 13 was shifted to a divided highway bypass to the east of downtown Dover.
 US 13 Alt. was designated onto the former alignment of US 13 through downtown Dover by 1959.